deltachat/deltachat-pages/_posts/2023-05-22-webxdc-security.md

   so the counter is never decremented while the page is open.

-- There is no way for user code to get at "dropped" `RTCPeerConnection` objects but they are are also not garbage-collected.
+- There is no way for user code to get at "dropped" `RTCPeerConnection` objects but they are also not garbage-collected.
   They are pretty much useless which is precisely the point.

 Special care still needed to be taken that neither navigation or iframe-constructions